Brett-Plemons/PDF-to-JSON-Converter/README.md

-# Calculating TM and dilution volume for primers
+# Using Python to create, maintain and query a database in unison with SQL

 **Name:** Brett Plemons
 <br/>